Future Titles

 One sunny February morning, Sarah is walking her dog, Scout, at Singing Beach in Manchester-by-the-Sea, north of Boston, Massachusetts near where she lives.
 At the water’s edge, she sees a clear glass bottle floating and thinks it is trash.
 Scout, wagging his tail, runs off to play with a furry friend and Sarah goes down to the water’s edge to collect something she hopes to stop heading out to sea.

 As Sarah draws closer, she can not believe what she thinks she sees – a letter in a bottle.
-When she unscrews the top of the Nantucket Nectars glass bottle and draws out the papers inside, Sarah finds a second letter wrapped inside the first.
+When she unscrews the top of the Nantucket Nectars glass and draws out the papers inside, Sarah finds a second letter wrapped inside the first.

 Reading the letters causes Sarah’s heart, then keyboard, to beat fast.
 Two letters written by sisters, both mothers of young children, to their dead mother on her birthday.
 The letters weave a tale of two generations of women, of complicated family relationships ravished by cancer, unfinished words, and the ultimate fight for the sisters to forgive for the sake of their happiness and the next generation.